OMSI Ground Rules

 YOUR LAPTOP COMPUTER, in the classroom.

 You do NOT need a fancy laptop.
-Any machine that runs Python 2.7 (and
+Any machine that runs Python 3.*

-if the class requires it, R), is fine.
+is fine, no matter how old or slow.
 If you have both versions 2.7

 Here we set some ground rules, nothing

 surprising, just making sure we are all on the same page.